Seed Starting 101 - Easy Steps to Seed Germination

 Timing your seed starts

 Still making up your mind?
 Here’s a chart from North Carolina State University with germination times for popular vegetables and flowers.
+Take that germination time and add it to the time the seedling will be reared indoors.

 The date of the last frost in your area is crucial.
 Planting your seedlings outdoors before the last frost typically leads to heartbreak when the seedlings are zapped by a cold snap.
 So please, don’t try to jump the gun on that outdoor planting date.

 Count back from the last frost date to calculate when to start your seeds.
 Get the last frost date from your local Master Gardeners or Cooperative Extension office.
-In California you can find your Master Gardeners by county with this list.
+In California you can find your Master Gardeners by county with this site.
 There’s a national map too, to guide you to your local Cooperative Extension and Master Gardeners.

 How to choose a seed starting container